Top 10 Sorceries in Magic: The Gathering

 Summary: Unlike Dust, Curse of the Cabal doesn't impact you, providing more deck accessibility.
 It employs a similar effect: a target opponent must sacrifice half of their permanents!
 They choose which are lost, but because all permanents are tallied (not just colored ones), lands and artifacts will count towards the total, and they'll likely be left with mere shreds of their former arsenal.

-As a bonus, Cabal allows a cheaper Suspend option where the effect will take place a few turns later rather than immediately.
+As a bonus, Cabal allows a cheaper suspend option where the effect will take place a few turns later rather than immediately.
+Speaking of cheap, (older cards tend to gradually increase in price). grab your own copy while it remains in under $6

 3. Clone Legion

 Summary: Clone Legion targets any player (possibly yourself) and gives you a token for each creature that player controls.
-Use it to duplicate your adversary's entire team, or double your own army instead (keep in mind the Legend rule)!
+Use it to duplicate your adversary's entire team, or double your own army instead (keep in mind the legend rule to avoid having to sacrifice a cloned legendary creature)!

 2. Time Stretch